Itea virginica

 Itea virginica, commonly known as Virginia willow or Virginia sweetspire, is a small North American flowering shrub that grows in low-lying woods and wetland margins.
 Virginia willow is a member of the Iteaceae family, and native to the southeast United States.
 Itea virginica has small flowers on pendulous racemes.

 Depending on location, the species will bloom in late spring to early summer.
 It prefers moist rich soil, but it can tolerate a wide range of soil types.
 When Virginia willow is used in horticulture it can form large colonies and may form dense root suckers, making the shrub hard to remove.

 Description

 Itea virginica is a deciduous shrub that grows to 2.5 m tall and 1.5 m broad, with alternate, simple leaves on arching stems.
-The flowers are white or cream, borne in downward pointing slightly curved spikes, in summer.
+The plant's white or cream flowers bloom in summer, borne in downward-pointing, slightly curved spikes.
 It is a multi-stemmed, suckering and colonizing plant, with the stems branching infrequently except at the tops.
 In favorable conditions it may become semi-evergreen.
 The leaves turn shades of red in fall (autumn).
 It is hardy down to at least -29 C.

+Distribution and habitat

+I. virginica's range extends from New Jersey south to Florida, and westward to Texas and Oklahoma.

+This species' has been observed in shaded and wet areas, such as swamps, wooded floodplains, pine forests, and hydric hammocks.

 Conservation

-Itea virginica has a current IUCN status of Least Concern.
-However, Itea virginica is considered extirpated in Pennsylvania and endangered in Indiana.
+Itea virginica is listed as "apparently secure" overall by NatureServe, and critically imperiled in Pennsylvania, Indiana and Oklahoma.